TomSuworof/netcracker/src/homeworks/hwFromLecture7/README.md

 Welcome to Zoo Manager
 > check-in lion leo
 Welcome to the family, lion Leo
+> check-in penguin leo
+We already have Leo.
+It is LION
 > CHECK-IN GIRAFFE TALLY
 Welcome to the family, giraffe Tally
 > cHeCk-In pEngUin lolo